Danwhy/autocomplete/README.md

 # autocomplete
-easily find words in the Englsh dictionary
+easily find words in the English dictionary